 All newcomers need to register at their local municipality (commune/Gemeinde) within 14 days of entering Switzerland and prior to their first working day.

-If your registration is successful you will usually receive either a work permit, or a combined work and residence permit, or a residence permit with no right to work.
+If your registration is successful you will usually receive either a residence permit giving you the right to work in Switzerland, or a residence permit with no right to work.

-Handling registration will take you around half a day
+Handling registration will take you around 1 - 2 hours

 Video © 'Welcome To Switzerland'

-Local registration upon arrival is the final step of the .
-It will only be successful if the correct immigration process for each individual family member has been followed.
+Local registration upon arrival and biometrics are the final step in the Swiss immigration process.
+The registration will only be successful if the correct approach for each individual family member has been followed.